mlubinsky/mlubinsky.github.com/grafana/pivot.md

 which Grafana’s table panel can interpret if the query returns consistent results.

 5. Configure the Grafana Table Panel

 In the Grafana query editor, paste your SQL query (either the static crosstab or the function-based one).
 Set the query format to “Table” in the query options.
 In the “Panel” tab:
 Choose the “Table” visualization.
 Grafana will automatically display the columns returned by your query (Name, date_1, date_2, etc.).

 6. Final Notes

 Dynamic Columns Limitation: Grafana’s table panel works best with a predictable set of columns.
 If the number of dates varies significantly, you might need a custom plugin or a different visualization (e.g., a heatmap).
 Performance: For large datasets, ensure your table is indexed on Date and Name.
 Testing: Test with a small date range first (e.g., 2-3 days) to verify the pivoting works.
-If you’re still stuck, let me know your exact table name and a sample of the data, and I can refine the query further!